Dan Wheldon: Other racing ventures

 In 2006, Wheldon returned to compete in the season-opening 24 Hours of Daytona for Chip Ganassi Racing with Scott Dixon and Casey Mears in the DP class.
 The trio won overall, completing 734 laps in the No. 02 Riley MkXI Lexus.
 He returned with the same team for the following year's race, again partnered by Dixon, and they were joined by Memo Rojas.
 The trio retired after 538 laps because Rojas crashed the No. 2 entry on the saturated track in the race's 21st hour.
 They were classified 21st in class and 41st overall.
 Wheldon returned for a fourth time to participate in the 24 Hours of Daytona for Chip Ganassi Racing with Dixon, Alex Lloyd and Salvador Durán.
-Their car, starting in tenth in its category and overall, finished 44th overall (18th in its class) after it retired with 515 laps completed due to sustaining three accidents during the event.
+Their car, starting in tenth in its category and overall, finished 44th overall (eighteenth in its class) after it retired with 515 laps completed due to sustaining three accidents during the event.